exogen/graphbrainz/schema.md

     # The MBID of an area to which the entity is linked.
     area: MBID

+    # The MBID of a collection in which the entity is found.
+    collection: MBID

     # The MBID of a recording to which the entity is linked.
     recording: MBID